NexusHiveMind/mydnd_page/README.md

 ## Responsiveness
 A very common use of JavaScript is to dynamically modify HTML and CSS to update a user interface, via the DOM (Document Object Model) API

+## DOM Manipulation
+Toggle display different parts of the tree of choices in character creator depending on choices made.

 ## Graphics?
 Canvas and WebGL